 The BYU Police website has an online video called Flash Point! that teaches violence awareness and provides the following formula: "Awareness + Action = Prevention."
-To view this video, go to https://police.byu.edu/ and click on the "Flashpoint" icon on the Campus Security section of the home page.
+In order to view this video, go to https://police.byu.edu/ and click on the Flashpoint icon on the Campus Safety section of the home page.